shermnonic/projectme/README.md

 # Projectme

-Projection mapping of GLSL shaders to several rectangular surfaces, from 2015.
+Projection mapping of GLSL shaders to multiple quadrilaterals, from 2015.

 ## Build